Risen1801/CasualHorror/README.md

 Wie steuert man in der Anwendung / Spiel?

 ## Author(s)
-Dominik Lust, Sophie Kiara Hebgen
+Dominik Lust, Sophie Chiara Hebgen

 ## Credits
 This game was created at the Visualization and Interaction in Digital Media (VIS) program of HS Ansbach.